 Gappa earned a Masters of Science in Architecture from the University of Texas at Arlington, graduating Salutatorian of his class.
 During his studies at UT, he embarked on his passion for glassblowing while assisting with the founding of the university’s glassblowing program and participating in the glassblowing elective for two years.
 Thus began his vision of opening Vetro Glassblowing Studio, which came to fruition in May of 1999.
 Since then, Gappa has continued learning through intense workshops, conventions, traveling artisans, private study and directly from the masters themselves including Martin Janecky, Ross Richmond, Afro Celotto of Italy and Kenji Ito of Japan.It is through his continuous studies, the building of relationships with artists, the exploration of design, the growth and development of his team, the creation of his art and the presentation of that art to the public that Gappa strives to serve others.
 It seems that the closer he comes to achieving this calling, the more there is to accomplish.

 Lindsey’s is a creative existent artist at heart!
-Lindsey has held the Gallery Manager & Social Marketing positions since 2015.
-Lindsey has continued to work as a Photographer (lindseybarkerphotography.com) and Glass Artist along with her full-time career at Vetro.
-Her artwork has been defined as: “Fearless, Expanding, Emotional, and Storytelling”… Lindsey’s current body of work represents her exploration of new colors, surfaces, heat, form, and imagery.
-These pieces express her interest in both properties of glass and photography and her relationship with the internal body.
-Graduating from the University of Texas at Arlington with degrees in Fine Art Photography & Fine Art Glass and Business Marketing she is the perfect fit for Vetro’s Team!
+Lindsey has held the Gallery Manager & Marketing Director positions since 2015.
+Lindsey has continued to work as a Professional Photographer (lindseybarkerphotography.com) and Glass Artist along with her full-time career at Vetro.
+Her artwork has been defined as: “Fearless, Expanding, Emotional, and Storytelling”… Lindsey’s current body of work represents her exploration of new colors, surfaces, heat, and imagery.
+These pieces express her interest in both

 Reid Jacobs – Glassblower

 Reid Jacobs grew up in a small farming community in Cochranton, Pennsylvania.
 As a child, Reid was influenced by his stepfather working in a small glass factory.
 It was then; Reid found his admiration for glass as an art medium.
 Reid attended college at the Cleveland Institute of Art, receiving a Bachelor’s Degree in Fine Arts Glass.
 He went on to spend the next several years working with professional glassblowers while completing a technical apprenticeship through the internationally recognized Pittsburgh Glass Center in Pittsburgh PA.
-Reid Jacobs’s glasswork is represented in several prestigious glass galleries and museums across the country.
-As a new member to the Vetro Team, Reid is looking forward to learning, improving and contributing his strengths to Vetro’s Glassblowing Studio & Fine Art Gallery.
+Reid Jacobs’s glass work is represented in several prestigious glass galleries and museums across the country.
+As a new member

 Jorma Rahja was born and raised in Northern Finland, where he served in the military and was able to earn a degree in ceramics.
 While obtaining his ceramics degree, Jorma was able to experiment in art glass where it captivated his heart.
 With the desire of learning more about glassblowing, Jorma then continued onward with his education and attended the International Glassblowing School in Orrefors, Sweden.
 Soon Jorma found himself traveling several countries and working in several studios all over the world.
 In 2012 Jorma moved to the United States where he worked as a freelance glassblower, as well as a studio manager for many different types of studios.
 In late 2018, Jorma received an offer to join the Vetro Glass Team and has relocated permanently to Grapevine Texas.